 The Key Features

-WPBakery is known for its multilingual support, which makes it more accessible to non-English users.
+Among WPBakery’s distinctive assets is its support for multiple languages which makes this plugin more accessible to non-English users.
 The Role Manager function lets you manage who has access to certain sections of the interface.

 Much like the previously-mentioned Divi, WPBakery does not have a free version, but it does offer two pricing plans.
-Both tiers, however, use a one-time payment system that gives you continuous updates, regardless of which plan you choose.
+Unlike the former, though, both tiers use a one-time payment system, giving you uninterrupted updates regardless of your choice.

-The regular version intended for single-site use costs $56, while the extended plan at $299 is intended for one SaaS application.
+The $56 regular version is for single-site use, while the $299 extended plan is for one SaaS application.

 Elementor vs Beaver Builder